w3c/webauthn-pay/proposals/pr-webauthn-txconf.md

-In the absence of TxConf an authenticator can ONLY assert that the challenge provided by the RP was signed inside the authenticator at the consent of the user (who provided the neccessary gesture to "unlock" the authenticator, e.g. biometric scan, PIN etc).
+In the absence of TxConf an authenticator can ONLY assert that the challenge provided by the RP was signed inside the authenticator at the consent of the user (who provided the necessary gesture to "unlock" the authenticator, e.g. biometric scan, PIN etc).

-The RP has **no guarantees** about what the user was prompted when they signed the challenge.
+The RP has **no guarantees** about what the user viewed when challenged.

 This is fine if simply **authenticating** the user is the requirement (e.g. for login).
 However, when requesting that a user consent to, and authorize, a